-I had three jobs last week.
-Two of them were for a producer I did a free gig for (she’s awesome), and the other was a small commercial shoot, for a friend of a friend.
+I had three production assistant jobs last week.
+Two of them were for a producer I did a free gig for (she’s incredible), and the other was a small commercial shoot, for a friend of a friend.
 How many shoots do I have this week?
 A big fat ZERO.
 I guess that’s just how the industry goes sometimes.
 Slammed one week, nothing the next.
 Now that I’m not working, what am I doing?
-Feverishly checking my inbox every 5 minutes, and looking for more work.
+Feverishly checking my inbox every 5 minutes and looking for more work.

-As I sit down and write this, I’m already working on my third cup of coffee, and I’m taking a much needed break from the horrible process of cold calling random productions.
-Before taking up this wretched task, I sent everyone that I worked with last week an email, and thanked them for giving me the opportunity to work my ass off.
-I also let them know what my availability is (which at the moment is, ANY TIME!!).
-So, now that I’m fresh out of contacts… here is where the cold calling begins.
+As I sit down and write this, I’m already working on my third cup of coffee, and I’m taking a much-needed break from the horrible process of cold calling random productions.
+Before taking up this wretched task, I sent everyone that I worked with on my last job an email thanking them for the opportunity to work and letting them know what my availability is (which at the moment is, ANY TIME!!).
+So, now that I’m fresh out of contacts to email… here is where the cold calling begins.

 Me: “Hi, my name is _______.
 I was wondering if you were hiring PAs?”

 Them: “Umm… I think we’re all staffed up, but you can send your resume to BLACKHOLEOFRESUMEDEATH@usuallygmail.com.”

 So, who can help me in this situation?
 Do I try and force the person on the phone to get me in contact with the 2nd A.D. or the production Coord?
 I need a cold calling master to train me in the ways of artificial sweetness and unflinching persuasion.

 What’s the best method you’ve found for obtaining info about the productions in town and their respective office numbers?
 Right now, my process consists of vigorous google searching, followed by determining whether or not they’re shooting in LA, followed by IMDB Pro research, followed by telephoning the production company and asking for the show’s specific production office number.